How Many People Speak Portuguese, And Where Is It Spoken?

 Are There Any English Words With Portuguese Origins?

-The Portuguese language has influenced English, and there are many words in the English language with Portuguese origins, including banana, breeze, embarrass, and your favorite superfood, açai.
-The word cobra comes from cobra-de-capelo, meaning “snake with a hood,” and mosquito is a Portuguese word meaning “little fly.”
-Which seems like a mistranslation to be honest — couldn’t it at least be “extremely irritating little fly”?
+There are many words in the English language with Portuguese origins, including “banana,” “breeze,” “embarrass” and “açai.”
+The word “cobra” comes from cobra-de-capelo, meaning “snake with a hood,” and “mosquito” is a Portuguese word meaning “little fly.”

 Why Learn Portuguese?